-- (19) The number of people allowed in a shared space or publicly accessible area may be subject to a separate specified density measure or cap under the Restricted Activity Directions (Victoria) and, in those circumstances, the density quotient will not apply. - (20) Despite subclauses (17), (18) and (19), an employer is not required to comply with the density quotient in respect of: - (a) any shared spaces in schools, non-school senior secondary providers, childcare or early childhood services, or higher education services used by students or children, including classrooms; and - (b) clinical areas of a hospital.
+- (19) The number of people allowed in a shared space or publicly accessible area may be subject to a separate specified density measure or cap under the Restricted Activity Directions (Victoria) and, in those circumstances, the density quotient will not apply. - (20) Despite subclauses (17), (18) and (19), an employer is not required to comply with the density quotient in respect of: - (a) any shared spaces in schools, non-school senior secondary providers, childcare or early childhood services, or higher education services used by students or children, including classrooms; and - (b) clinical areas of a hospital; and - (c) any Work Premises, or part thereof, that has been granted an exemption to the density quotient by the Chief Health Officer in writing, including on specified conditions, on the basis that: - (i) the work is urgently required to be undertaken at that Work Premises, or part thereof, for the purpose of sustaining human health, safety and wellbeing; and - (ii) the work cannot be carried out, or cannot safely be carried out, while complying with the density quotient.

 Note 1: in relation to a school, non-school senior secondary provider, education and care service, childcare or early childhood service, or higher education service, spaces for the purpose of student and children use (such as classrooms, hallways and gymnasiums) are not subject to the density quotient.
-The density quotient does, however, still apply to office areas including shared spaces that form part of an office area, spaces such as lunchrooms, photocopier room, principal's office, back of reception and resource rooms.
-The density quotient also applies to any publicly accessible areas (including in relation to a school, non-school senior secondary providers, or childcare or early childhood service, or higher education service), and any such publicly accessible areas that are subject to the signage requirement under subclause (21).
+The density quotient does, however, still apply to office areas including shared spaces that form part of an office area, spaces such as lunchrooms, photocopier room, principal's office, back of reception and resource rooms, The density quotient also applies to any publicly accessible areas (including in relation to a school, non-school senior secondary providers, or childcare or early childhood service, or higher education service), and any such publicly accessible areas that are subject to the signage requirement under subclause (21).